 BOOROWA – AND ITS SECRET MARKETING PLAN

-A lot of small towns spend a great deal of money and time devising and building schemes to stop travellers and grab some tourist dollars.
-Boorowa has a plan.
+A lot of small towns spend a great deal of money and time devising and building schemes to stop travellers and entice them to spend in the town.
+Boorowa has a plan too.

-It’s not known if Boorowa’s plan was a very clever idea, a devilish plot, or just good luck but they have it and it works.
-And you won’t see it mentioned in any brochures or online promotions either.
+It’s not known if Boorowa’s plan was a very clever idea, a devilish plot, or just good luck but they have a great plan and it works.
+You won’t see it mentioned in any brochures or online promotions either.

-The resulting plan is known to travellers going through Boorowa on the way to and from Canberra.
+The outcome of their plan is known to travellers going through Boorowa on the way to and from Canberra.
 Thousands of travellers every month take advantage of what Boorowa has to offer all because of “the plan”.

 Like all great ideas, it is very simple.
-So what is Boorowa secret?
+So what is Boorowa’s secret?

 They have the best public toilet facilities in Central NSW.

-So if you need to “spend-a-penny” do so, and then we are sure that the locals would like you to stick to the plan and take some time out to check out the shops and the things that make Boorowa home to some of the friendliest people in the country.
+So if you need to “spend-a-penny” do so, and then we are sure that the locals would like you to stick to the plan and take some time out to check out the shops and the interesting things and find out why Boorowa is home to some of the friendliest people in the country.
 You won’t be disappointed.

 TWIN TOWNS OF HARDEN AND MURRUMBURRAH